ottotsuma/Melvor-Classes-Species/README.md

 * fixed the spelling of Throw_Voice
 * removed mastery token, capes and pet from being required for completion log
 * removed profile from being required for max and superior max capes
-* skill cape now also reduces shout Master cost by 5% and increased gold earned from profile by 5%
+* skill cape now also reduces you Master cost by 5% and increased gold earned from profile by 5%
-* superior skill cape now also reduces shout Master cost by 10% and increased gold earned from profile by 10%
+* superior skill cape now also reduces you Master cost by 10% and increased gold earned from profile by 10%

 ### 1.0.0